bluestemso/bluestem-github-pages/pages/contact.md

 <h2 id="differentiation">What Sets Us Apart</h2>

 <div class="box">
-	<p><strong>We're Not Just Developers—We're Business Process Experts</strong><br/>
+	<p><strong>We're Business Process Experts, Not Just Developers</strong><br/>
-	While we're technically skilled, our real value comes from understanding how businesses actually work.
-We've seen the challenges, bottlenecks, and inefficiencies that plague small and medium businesses, and we know how to solve them.</p>
+	We understand how small and medium businesses actually work.
+We've seen the challenges, bottlenecks, and inefficiencies that plague growing companies, and we know how to solve them.</p>
 </div>

 <div class="box">
-	<p><strong>We Build for Reliability, Not Just Features</strong><br/>
+	<p><strong>We Build for Reliability</strong><br/>
-	Many automation solutions look impressive in demos but fail in production.
-We prioritize reliability, error handling, and real-world performance over flashy features that don't work when it matters.</p>
+	Many automation solutions look impressive but fail in production.
+We prioritize reliability, error handling, and real-world performance over flashy features.</p>
 </div>

 <div class="box">
-	<p><strong>We're Responsive Because Your Business Can't Wait</strong><br/>
+	<p><strong>We're Responsive</strong><br/>
 	When you have questions or need support, we respond quickly.
-We understand that your business processes can't be put on hold while waiting for technical support.</p>
+Your business processes can't wait for technical support.</p>
 </div>

 <!-- Ready to Get Started -->